Table of Contents

 There’s another way to update plugins.

-On the WordPress dashboard, navigate to an option called “Updates” from the menu.
-This takes you to the WordPress Updates page.
+On the WordPress dashboard, click the “Updates” option in the menu.
+This will take you to the WordPress Updates page.

-In the WordPress Update page, there is a list of plugins that you need to update.
-Choose the option “Select All” and then click on “Update Plugins”.
+On the WordPress Update page, you will see a list of plugins that need to be updated.
+Choose “Select All” and then click “Update Plugins.”

 Similarly, there is also a list of themes that have updates available.
-Click on “Select All” and then click on “Update Themes”.
-That’ll update all the themes on the page!
+Click “Select All” and then “Update Themes.”
+That will update all the themes on the page!

 Manually update WordPress themes:

-Step 1: On the dashboard of the staging website, navigate to “Appearance” and click on “Themes”.
-This will show you the list of all the themes installed on your website.
+Step 1: On the staging website’s dashboard, navigate to “Appearance” and click “Themes.”
+This will show you a list of all the themes installed on your website.

 And that’s how you can manually update your WordPress Site.